apify/crawlee/docs/guides/getting_started.md

 https://www.online-store.com/items/613804
 ```

 As you can see, there's a structure to the links.
 In the real world, the structure might not always be perfectly obvious, but it's very often there.
-Pseudo URLs help to use this structure to select only the relevant links from a given page.
+Pseudo-URLs help to use this structure to select only the relevant links from a given page.

-#### Structure of a Pseudo URL
+#### Structure of a pseudo-URL
-Pseudo URL is a URL with <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions">regular expressions</a>) enclosed in `[]` brackets.
+Pseudo-URL is a URL with <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions">regular expressions</a>) enclosed in `[]` brackets.
 Since we're running Node.js, the regular expressions should follow the JavaScript style.

-For example, a Pseudo URL
+For example, a pseudo-URL

 ```
 https://www.online-store.com/categories/[(\w|-)+]